Easy Teriyaki Eggplant With Rice

 What You’ll Love About this Recipe

-• Mouthwatering teriyaki flavor: The teriyaki sauce infuses the eggplant with a rich umami taste, making every bite incredibly satisfying, just like takeout!
+- Mouthwatering teriyaki flavor: The teriyaki sauce infuses the eggplant with a rich umami taste, making every bite incredibly satisfying, just like takeout!
+For a homemade teriyaki sauce, you might like this one.

 What to serve with vegan eggplant teriyaki?